dabrze/CheckMyBlob/README.md

 repository on the machine by running `git pull` in the `CheckMyBlob/` folder.

+Figures depicting ligands can be reproduced using [PyMOL](https://pymol.org/).
+The data and scripts required to reproduce these images are available in the `CheckMyBlob/Figures/pymol` directory.

 ## Contact

 If you have trouble reproducing the experiments or have any